 Country Profile: Bouvet Island

-Bouvet Island is an uninhabited volcanic island located in the South Atlantic Ocean, known for being the most remote island on Earth, situated 1,639 km from any other landmass.
-The island is almost entirely covered by glaciers, with a harsh antarctic climate that makes accessibility challenging.
-Governed as a territory of Norway, it features a seasonal research station, although no permanent population resides there.
-The island has no significant natural resources and is designated as a nature reserve.
+Bouvet Island is a remote volcanic island located in the South Atlantic Ocean, recognized as the most isolated island on Earth, situated 1,639 km from Antarctica.
+It is uninhabited and almost entirely covered by glaciers, with a harsh antarctic climate that makes it largely inaccessible.
+The island is a territory of Norway and has been designated a nature reserve that houses an automated meteorological station and occasional research activities.

 Geography